Unleash/unleash-client-nextjs/README.md

 ## E).
 Middleware

 It's possible to run this SDK in Next.js Edge Middleware.
-This is a great use case for A/B testing, where you can transparently redirect users to different pages based on feature flag.
+This is a great use case for A/B testing, where you can transparently redirect users to different pages based on a feature flag.
 Target pages can be statically generated, improving performance.

 See [`./example/README.md#Middleware`](https://github.com/Unleash/unleash-client-nextjs/blob/main/example/README.md#middleware)